 Migraines affect more than 38 million people in the United States, according to the Migraine Research Foundation.
 In fact, migraine is the third most prevalent illness in the world.
 Although some cases can be managed with lifestyle changes and medication, many people suffer from chronic migraines that greatly impact their daily lives.
 For some, migraines can even lead to disability.
 However, obtaining disability benefits for migraines requires evidence that your condition is severe, pervasive, and prevents you from substantial gainful activity.
+For help obtaining disability benefits for migraines, call our experienced disability attorney at Hermann Law Group.

 What Is a Migraine?